-Graduation Requirements for High School: Charter Contract 3.0, Section 4.4 requires that schools "comply with the the high school graduation requirements set in BOE Policy 102-15, as may be amended, provided that the School may request a waiver of this policy from the BOE and shall notify the Commission in writing of any approved waivers within 14 business days."
-BOE Policy 102-15 is attached as Exhibit 1.
+Graduation Requirements for High School: Charter contract section 4.4 requires that schools "comply with the high school graduation requirements set in BOE Policy 102-15, as may be amended, provided that the School may request a waiver of this policy from the BOE and shall notify the Commission in writing of any approved waivers within 14 business days."

 A memo from the Board of Education dated May 13, 2019, Process for charter schools to request waivers from Board of Education Policy 102-15, entitled "High School Graduation Requirements and Commencement," details the waiver request process for charter schools and the waiver application requirements.
-This memo is attached as Exhibit 2.
+This memo is attached as Exhibit 1.